thxforall/next-blog-practice/src/posts/if.md

 const b = false && (true || console.log('This will not run'));
 ```

-- In the first expression, `true ||` short-circuits, so the rest of the expression isn’t evaluated.
+- In the first expression, `true ||` short-circuits, so the rest of the expression isn't evaluated.
-- In the second expression, `false &&` short-circuits, so the `console.log` doesn’t run.
+- In the second expression, `false &&` short-circuits, so the `console.log` doesn't run.

 **Summary**